misiektoja/spotify_monitor/README.md

 ## Limitations

-Currently the ***'track_songs'*** functionality (**-g** parameter) only supports playing the songs in Spotify client in Mac OS.
+Currently the ***track_songs*** functionality (**-g** parameter) only supports playing the songs in Spotify client in Mac OS.
 There are conditionals in the code prepared for Linux and Windows, so feel free to test it and add proper commands.

 ## Colouring log output with GRC